enino84/Data-Engineering-Data-Factory-Azure-Functions-Blob-Storage/README.md

 My solution is built on Microsoft Azure, a cloud computing platform, and it involves several services to manage data in the cloud.
 The *Storage* account service is used as a data lake and employs *blobs* to store the data.
 The *Data Factory* service is used to copy the information into the data lake and also to trigger an *Azure Function* for data formatting.
 The Azure Function formats the data and sends it to a *blob storage* in the form of csv files, which will be consumed by a Copy data service from the Data Factory.
 Finally, a *SQL Server* is used as a data warehouse to store the data in a relational format, after all JSONs have been processed by the Azure Function.
 Overall, this solution provides a comprehensive and efficient approach to handling data in the cloud, utilizing a variety of Azure services to achieve a robust and scalable architecture.

-## General Structure of the solution
+## General Structure of the Solution

 To facilitate the task at hand, I first created a resource group named "loka" that contains all the required services.
 Within this resource group, I created three containers: